luau-lang/site/src/content/docs/reference/api.md

 #define lua_islightuserdata(L, n) // Implemented as a macro
 ```

-Returns 1 if the value at the stack index is a light userdata and 0 otherwise.
+Returns 1 if the value at the index is a light userdata.

 ```c
 int lua_isuserdata(lua_State* L, int idx);